wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 Create a folder named "packages" and under it, create another one for our first package, **package-a**. `cd` to this folder and run `yarn init` to initialize our package.
 When prompted, enter "package-a" as the name.
 Also, create an `index.js` under package-a.

 Now do the same thing to create another package under `/packages/`, except this time call it **package-b**.
-At this point your project structure should like this:
+At this point your project structure should look like this:

 ```
 package.json